greg-raven/Uncommon-Sense/_drafts/staging.md

 The creation of money exclusively as debt is the critical, destabilizing flaw in the American Economy.
 Theodore R. Thoren

 Behind the ostensible government sits enthroned an invisible government owing no allegiance and acknowledging no responsibility to the people.
 To destroy this invisible government, to befoul the unholy alliance between corrupt business and corrupt politics is the first task of the statesmanship of the day.
 Theodore Roosevelt

-There is no room in this country for hyphenated Americanism.
-Theodore Roosevelt

 The man who loves other countries as much as his own stands on a level with the man who loves other women as much as he loves his own wife.
 Theodore Roosevelt